YanjieHe/YanjieHe.github.io/pages/about.md

 ---
 layout: page
 title: about
-description: Benjamin Harvey is...
+description: Yanjie He is...
 ---

 #### <a name="currentposition"></a>current position
-{Insert text here}
+Graduate student in the Data Analytics program in the George Washington University

 #### <a name="previousposition"></a>previous positions